PSReyat/Web-Applications-Spring-Java-EE/README.md

 A repository of my web apps

 Technologies used:
-Spring Framework: MVC and Boot
+Spring Framework: MVC and Boot,
-Java EE
+Java EE,
-Eclipse IDE
+Eclipse IDE,
-JSTL library
+JSTL library,
-MySQL
+MySQL,
 Hibernate for Spring